Very few things bring the highest payoff for time spent than listening to and learning from Charlie Munger.

-If you do an unnecessary back operation on somebody, it’s a major evil but the guy that’s doing it really think it’s good for the patient.
+If you do an unnecessary back operation on somebody, it’s a major evil but the guy that’s doing it really thinks it’s good for the patient.
 In other words, he’s turned his brain into cabbage.
 That’s not a good thing.
 I think you have to change the incentives.

-I think there are places in America that are very admirable that don’t a lot of unnecessary stuff, and other places that do.
+I think there are places in America that are very admirable that don’t have a lot of unnecessary stuff, and other places that do.
 I think we’re going to have to change the system.

-If you take the medical system of Singapore, it costs 20% what ours cost, and it has better statistics.
+If you take the medical system of Singapore, it costs 20% of what ours cost, and it has better statistics.
 It’s not opaque, it’s open.

-Question: One of the things that has surprised me is how many of my peers in the financial industry have sat out the market over the last five years holding cash in anticipation of a market downturn.
+Question: One of the things that have surprised me is how many of my peers in the financial industry have sat out the market over the last five years holding cash in anticipation of a market downturn.
 I would think, given that we’re in our late 20s, we’ve accumulated savings, and have what’s hopefully a multi-decade runway ahead of us, the right thing to do was be to start investing now.
 So my question is whether you would agree with this assessment, and if so, how would you convince your friends to start investing?
 Thank you.

 Charlie Munger: Well, it’s obvious that deferred gratifiers do better over the long pull than these impulsive children that have to spend money on Rolex watches and some other folly.
 Not that I’m picking Rolex any worse than a Phillipe or something.

-But I think everybody who is adult should save and not be stupidly spending money and defer gratification to get more later and all those good things that we were taught by Benjamin Franklin – three of them so forth.
+But I think everybody who is an adult should save and not be stupidly spending money and defer gratification to get more later and all those good things that we were taught by Benjamin Franklin – three of them so forth.